TaiChi112/CPP/cpluscplus/docs/README.md

 ---

+## Tips for Writing Your Own

+- **Choose the Right Allocation:**
+  Use stack allocation for small, short-lived data.
+Use heap allocation for large or dynamic data sizes.
+Use `std::vector` for safer and more flexible dynamic arrays.
+- **Understand Memory Layout:**
+  Static arrays have fixed size and are contiguous in memory.
+Dynamic arrays require manual memory management.
+Vectors manage memory automatically.
+- **Multi-dimensional Arrays:**
+  For 2D and 3D arrays, you can use nested arrays or nested vectors.
+Vectors are easier to resize and manage.
+- **Structs in Arrays:**
+  You can store structs in any array type.
+Use vectors of structs for dynamic collections.
+- **Always Free Heap Memory:**
+  When using `new` or `new[]`, always pair with `delete` or `delete[]` to avoid memory leaks.
+- **Printing and Debugging:**
+  Print sizes with `sizeof` and values with loops to understand how your data is stored and accessed.
+- **Prefer STL Containers:**
+  Prefer `std::vector` and other STL containers for safety, flexibility, and ease of use.

+---

 **Summary:**
 This code helps visualize the differences between stack and heap allocation, raw arrays and vectors, and how memory size and data access differ for each approach in C++.
 It covers 1D, 2D, and 3D arrays for both primitive types and structs.